kaovilai/gitFW-checkout-failed-issue-urlfolder/README.md

 See [Appendix 1](https://github.com/kaovilai/gitFW-checkout-failed-issue-urlfolder#Appendix-1)
 This behavior was initially discovered when I was in [GitKraken](https://www.gitkraken.com/) and repeated the behavior on CLI git-scm

-### Other issues
-[https/wikipedia.com](https://github.com/kaovilai/gitFW-checkout-failed-issue-urlfolder/tree/main/https%EF%80%BA/wikipedia.com) was commited from a Windows machine.
-It does not appear that `git version 2.25.1` for Ubuntu is able to clone this folder as `ls` show it is missing.
-See [Appendix 2](https://github.com/kaovilai/gitFW-checkout-failed-issue-urlfolder#Appendix-2)

 #### Appendix 1
 ```
 git clone https://github.com/kaovilai/gitFW-checkout-failed-issue-urlfolder/ test